-What will it take to give all students equal opportunity to prepare for college?
+What will it take to give all students an equal opportunity to prepare for college?

 CollegeSpring was founded on the belief that a higher SAT or ACT score is one of the most powerful ways for a student to boost their college prospects.
-Yet not all students are encouraged to – or can afford to – prepare.
+Yet not all students are encouraged – or can afford – to prepare.

 Since 2008, we’ve helped over 25,000 students from low-income backgrounds increase their SAT scores by an average of 104 points.
 Unfortunately, test preparation continues to be costly and out of reach for many students–which is why we’re determined to expand our reach and deepen our impact.

-In 2017, Dr. Yoon S. Choi became CEO of CollegeSpring and led our organization through a planning process, reflecting on our successes and learnings over the past 10 years.
-The resulting FY19 – FY21 Strategic Plan positions us to meet the continued need for high-quality, inclusive test prep, and support 25,000 more students to earn higher scores and succeed in college admissions and beyond.
+In 2017, Dr. Yoon S. Choi became CEO of CollegeSpring and led our organization through a strategic planning process, reflecting on our successes and learnings over the past 10 years.
+The resulting FY19 – FY21 Strategic Plan positions us both to meet the continued need for high-quality, inclusive test prep, and to help 25,000 more students earn higher scores and succeed in college admissions.

 Since 2008, schools across the country have recognized the need for school-based test prep.
 In 2012 we expanded to Southern California, and in 2014 began serving high schools and community-based organizations in New York.
 From our first class of 55 students, we have grown to serve over 5,000 students annually at 50+ schools and community organizations.

 CollegeSpring has improved its programs over time, earning recognition from school administrators and rigorous philanthropists.
 We serve the first- and second-largest public school districts in the nation, and are funded by leading-edge foundations like The Michael & Susan Dell Foundation and The Kresge Foundation.
 In 2014, our work was recognized by President Barack Obama and First Lady Michelle Obama.

 Looking to the Future